lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ## VehicleDetection Class

-The VehicleDetection class needs to be updated to work with multiple requests.
+The VehicleDetection class has been updated to work with multiple requests.

 ### submitRequest()